mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 > 1. Open Workflow Manager Configuration and leave the farm.
 > 2. Uninstall old Microsoft Azure Service Fabric from the Control Panel.
 > 3. Restart the server.
-> 4. Run the following command to install Service Fabric using Workflow PowerShell opened as an administrator:
+> 4. Run the following command to install Service Fabric using Workflow PowerShell opened as an administrator:<br>
      `.\MicrosoftServiceFabric.<higher_version>.exe /accepteula`
 > 5. Move the Service Fabric using the cd command to the same folder where the exe file is located.
 > 6. Restart the server.